-A general upgrade to the Greenwood Village Police Department’s crime lab provided the opportunity to complete a surveillance system overhaul as well.
+A general upgrade to the crime lab provided the opportunity to complete a surveillance system overhaul as well.
 Most “civilians” might not suspect that a police department building would require added surveillance.
-Considering, however, the amount of forensic evidence stored inside this particular facility, as well as the kinds of evidence – firearms, narcotics, recovered cash, etc. – it’s easy to understand the critical need to establish security on the premises.
+Considering, the amount of forensic evidence stored inside this particular facility, as well as the kinds of evidence, it’s easy to understand the critical need to establish security.

-The crime lab needed to expand their surveillance reach over the facility, as well as add some new, more sophisticated equipment to increase the use and intelligence of the CCTV system.
-Previously, security video had never been recorded at the facility.
+The crime lab needed to expand their surveillance reach over the facility.
+Also, add some new, more sophisticated equipment to increase the use and intelligence of the CCTV system.
+Previously, security video recording was not present in the facility.
 Furthermore, none of the exterior areas had been monitored, so outdoor cameras would be a much needed addition.

 “We had a system before but it was very archaic and outdated.
 There was no dimension to it; no recording capability except for live viewing by the dispatch center.
-It couldn’t detect motion and was in limited areas, where crime lab property and evidence is housed,” remarked Commander Joe Gutsgell, division commander of the Greenwood Village Police Department’s Investigations Unit.
+It couldn’t detect motion and was in limited areas, where crime lab property and evidence is housed,” remarked Commander Joe Gutsgell.
+Joe is the division commander of the Greenwood Village Police Department’s Investigations Unit.
 “We wanted to move away from this one-dimensional system to one that allows viewing of the building exterior as well as inside our vehicle processing bay and evidence room.”

-All said and done, Greenwood Village Police Department’s crime lab is making good use of a fluid, comprehensive, state-of-the-art surveillance system, with features that will serve them well for many years down the road.
-Commander Gutsgell was happy to report that the new system got the lab – in his own words – “out of the dark ages” in the surveillance area.
+All said and done, the crime lab is making good use of a fluid, comprehensive, state-of-the-art surveillance system.
+A system with features that will serve them well for many years down the road.
+Commander Gutsgell was happy to report that the new system got the lab.
+He added, “out of the dark ages” in the surveillance area.